May 29, 2024

 How They Work:

-• Brackets and Wires: The brackets are attached to each tooth, and an archwire runs through them and is attached with a tiny rubber band.
-The different wires that are applied have a different purpose in the process to getting the teeth to their final position.
+• Brackets and Wires: The brackets are attached to the teeth, and the wire goes through them and is attached with a small rubber band.
+The various wires used have different purposes in the course of the treatment to get the teeth to the final position.

-• Elastic Bands: Small elastic bands, or ligatures, hold the wire in place on the brackets.
-Kids and teens often enjoy choosing from various colored rubber bands.
+• Elastic Bands: These are small bands or ligatures that hold the wire against the brackets.
+Kids and teens like to select from a wide range of colored ones.

 Pros:

-• Metal braces are highly effective for complex dental issues.
+• Metal braces are very effective in correcting complicated dental problems.

-• They are generally more affordable than other types of braces.
+• They are relatively less expensive than other braces.

 Cons: